Podiatry at North Down Physio is dedicated to the diagnosis, rehabilitation and prevention of lower limb sports and musculoskeletal injuries.

 - Thigh pain (Illiotibial band friction syndrome)

 - Heel pain and arch pain (planar fasciitis)

 The orthotics we use are custom-made insoles prescribed to correct lower limb alignment or facilitate more efficient function.
 They act as an interface between the foot and shoe to improve mechanics.

 Custom-made orthotics are designed with the intended sporting pursuit in mind and are full-length to achieve optimal comfort and performance.

-Our orthotic devices are hand-crafted by our Podiatrist Adam.
+Our orthotic devices are hand-crafted by our Podiatrist.
 He produces precise foot orthoses, based specifically on patient requirements, the podiatrists prescription and a plaster cast impression of the feet.
 The result is a comfortable and functional orthotic that can be altered in the future, if need be, to adapt to different footwear or sporting pursuits.